GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

   such that accessibility APIs can programmatically determine the _role_, _state_, _value_, and _title_ of any element.

-**Tip:** Inspect element in Chrome, Edge, and Firefox DevTools displays a tooltip of CSS properties that includes a quick check for color contrast ratio.
+**Tip:** The element inspection feature in the Chrome, Edge, and Firefox developer tools displays a tooltip of CSS properties that includes a quick check for color contrast ratio.

 ![Screenshot of the Chrome DevTools Inspect Element tooltip.](./inspect-element.jpg)